microsoft/pai/contrib/rocm-container-runtime/README.md

 bash install.sh
 ```

-> NOTE: the runtime only works for Debian distributions currenly, changes are needed for other Linux distributions.
+> NOTE: the runtime only works for Debian distributions currently, changes are needed for other Linux distributions.

 Docker Engine Setup